Production Coordinators

 Do your coordinators handle travel bookings?

-Yes, our coordinators manage all travel logistics including flights, hotels, ground transport, and per diems.
-They set up arrivals and departures within Japan, handle last-minute changes, and make sure all travel records is complete.
+Yes, our coordinators manage all travel logistics, from flights and hotels to ground transport and per diems.
+They book arrivals and exits within Japan, absorb last-minute changes, and keep every travel record complete.

 Do your coordinators speak English?

-Yes, our coordinators are fluent English and Japanese speakers with experience on global shoots.
-They handle Japan's unique production culture, managing communication with local vendors, location owners, and authorities with appropriate protocol.
+Yes, our coordinators are fluent in English and Japanese, with plenty of global shoot work behind them.
+They know Japan's own production culture and deal with local vendors, location owners, and officials using the right protocol.

 Related Services